-The beer industry in Canada is booming – in fact, the number of operational brewing facilities across the country has risen by 17.6 per cent from 695 in 2016 to an all-time high of 817 in 2017.* That’s a lot of beer production.
+The beer industry in the U.S. is booming – in fact, in 2018 America shipped 202.2 million barrels of beer.* That’s the equivalent of 2.8 billion cases!
+In Canada, the number of operational brewing facilities across the country has risen by 17.6 per cent from 695 in 2016 to an all-time high of 817 in 2017.* Altogether, that’s a lot of beer production.
 From malting and mashing to boiling and fermentation, the process of crafting a brew is quite complex.

 While we at Levitt-Safety love the end product, we recognize that there’s a ton that goes on behind the scenes during production.
-This week we’re sharing the story of how we were able to help a major Canadian brewery solve their accessibility issues by introducing LOBO work platforms.
+Today I’m sharing the story of how we were able to help a major Canadian brewery solve their accessibility issues by introducing LOBO work platforms.
+(Hint: we’ll be showcasing this customizable platform system at the ASSP Safety 2019 Conference!).

 Food and beverage processing plants are filled with massive production machines that can make tedious maintenance tasks difficult and risky – especially when workers have to access awkward areas while working at heights.
 Between the boilers and valves, the brewery was having issues assembling scaffolding that could reach the tough spots that needed servicing.
 How could we keep the company’s workers secure, comfortable and compliant while reaching these spots up height?